zaeema-n/LDFArchitecture/README.md

 ## Run E2E Tests

 Make sure the CRUD server and the API server are running.

+Note when making a call to ReadEntity, the ReadEntityRequest must be in the following format (output can be one or more of metadata, relationships, attributes):

+ReadEntityRequest readEntityRequest = {
+    id: entityId,
+    entity: {
+        id: entityId,
+        kind: {},
+        created: "",
+        terminated: "",
+        name: {
+            startTime: "",
+            endTime: "",
+            value: check pbAny:pack("")
+        },
+        metadata: [],
+        attributes: [],
+        relationships: []
+    },
+    output: ["relationships"]
+};

 ### Run Update API Tests